dyoseloff/dyoseloff.github.io/_posts/2016-10-23-work-force.markdown

 split <- subset(split, !is.na(value))
 {% endhighlight %}

-Step 5: The final major characteristic for tidy data is for each observational unit to for a table.
+Step 5: The final major characteristic for tidy data is for each observational unit to be a table.
 In this case we have a column for type of data in which there are two types: number total and percent.
 So, let's make two tables instead of having one.
 {% highlight r%}
 totals <- subset(split, Type=="Total")
 percentage <- subset(split, Type=="PoW")